 What additional fees or charges should I expect with an auto loan?

 First, there will likely be some fees associated with the auto loan itself.
 These could include title fees, state taxes, dealership charges and loan fees (processing, underwriting, etc.).
 Second, there are the ongoing costs of owning a vehicle that you should consider when calculating your budget.
 Examples of these charges are vehicle insurance, registration, gas, repairs and maintenance.
 The actual ‘cost of ownership’ for a vehicle can vary widely depending on the make, model and age of the vehicle.
 There are many resources that can help you estimate these costs, so it’s worth doing some homework before your vehicle purchase.
 A good rule of thumb is to make sure your auto loan payment and the cost of insurance are less than 15-20% of your gross (pre-tax) income.

 What are some important terms to know for an auto loan?

-- Amount Finances: This is the loan amount which you will borrow to make the vehicle purchase
+- Amount Financed: This is the loan amount which you will borrow to make the vehicle purchase

 - APR (Annual Percentage Rate):This is the actual interest you will be paying that includes the finance charge and the associated loan fees